SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/simulator.md

 ### Alarms (simulator)

-The **Alarm** tab of a simulator displays alarms related to the simulator itself, not related to the simulated device, i.e. if the simulator itself does not work correctly.
+The **Alarm** tab of a simulator displays alarms related to the simulator itself, not related to the simulated device, that is if the simulator itself does not work correctly.
 See [Working with alarms](/users-guide/device-management/#alarm-monitoring) for information on alarms.

 ![Alarms](/images/users-guide/DeviceManagement/devmgmt-simulator-alarm.png)